sktan77/TechAssignmentMAS/README.md

 Open a command prompt and navigate to the folder where the pom.xml exist, and type mvn clean install
 ```

-Step 2 - deploying to tomcat
+Step 2 - deploying to tomcat (Updated 1 May 2018)

 ```
 Ensure the tomcat installed is working.